 FRANK FOX / SCIENCE PHOTO LIBRARY FRANK FOX / SCIENCE PHOTO LIBRARY

 Tick (family Ixodidae) mouthparts, light micrograph.
 Microscopic contrast method: Epi-Fluorescence, blue excitation.
 Ticks are blood-sucking parasites of warm-blooded mammals, including humans.
-They use their sharp mouthparts (right) to pierce the skin.
+They use their sharp mouthparts (top right) to pierce the skin.
 Ticks are vectors for a number of animal and human diseases, including Lyme's disease.
 Magnification: x100 when printed at 10 centimetres wide.

 Model release not available.
 Property release not required.